betodealmeida/Ka-ana-like/README.md

 - Node B: "What is the first byte of my data?"
 - Node A: "..."

 Node B has agreed to hold Node A's data for 7 days after a failed challenge.
 This allows Node A time to recover and get back in the system.
-But Node B could be greedly and immediately delete Node A's data, trying to free the space in order to establish a new contract with a different node.
+But Node B could be greedy and immediately delete Node A's data, trying to free the space in order to establish a new contract with a different node.
 In order to prevent this, nodes will fail the challenge on purpose:

 - Node B: "What is the first byte of my data?"
 - Node A *lies*: "e"